app-generator/fastapi-soft-ui-dashboard/docs/how-to-manage-api-sales.md

 The route used to update a sale is named `update_sale.` This route expects to recieve a sale id (integer) in the url, as raw as json, specifying which column needs to be changed.
 The exact data required and corresponding types allowed can be seen in `/src/schemas.py`, under the class SaleBase.

 **Delete ->**
-The route used to delete one sale is named `get_sale.` This route expects to recieve a sale id (integer) in the url.
+The route used to delete one sale is named `delete_sale.` This route expects to recieve a sale id (integer) in the url.